Simmons Bedding Company: Era of corporate change

 In 1975, the Simmons corporate headquarters moved to Atlanta, Georgia.
 Shortly thereafter, the company research and development team also relocated to Georgia, to a building in what is today Peachtree Corners.
 In 1995, the company's R&D division moved into a new home, the Simmons Institute for Technology and Education (SITE).

-Simmons underwent the first in a series of corporate mergers and acquisitions in 1979, when the company was acquired by Gulf+Western.
-Six years later, Gulf+Western sold Simmons to Wickes Corporation.
+Simmons underwent the first in a series of corporate mergers and acquisitions in 1979, when the company was acquired by Gulf and Western Industries.
+Six years later, Gulf and Western sold Simmons to Wickes Companies.
 Wesray Capital bought the business in 1986, and sold it to the Simmons employee stock ownership plan in 1989.
 Merrill Lynch Capital Partners obtained a majority interest in Simmons in 1991, and sold to Investcorp in about 1996.
 Fenway Partners bought the company about two years later, then sold to Thomas H. Lee Partners in 2003.

 In the 1990s, a commercial for the Simmons Beautyrest featured a bowling ball being dropped on a Beautyrest mattress and a standard open-coil mattress to illustrate the company's claim that a person's nighttime movements are less likely to disturb a sleep partner if their mattress is a Beautyrest.
 The bowling ball demonstration, which was popular with Simmons dealers, consumers, and industry experts, was revived in 2006.

 In 2003, Fenway Partners made the Sleep Country USA chain of retail stores a part of Simmons; in 2006, Simmons sold the chain to The Sleep Train of Citrus Heights, California.
 The following year, the company added memory foam products to its offerings by acquiring the Comfor–Pedic line of memory foam mattresses and pillows from Comfor Products of Kent, Washington.